In Android Studio's Layout Editor, you can quickly build layouts by dragging widgets into a

 - Open your original layout file and be sure you're viewing the design editor (click the Design tab at the bottom of the window).

-- Click Layout Variants in the toolbar.
+- Click Orientation in Editor in the toolbar.
 In the dropdown list, either click a suggested variant such as Create Landscape Variant and you're done, or click Create Other and continue to the next step.

 - In the dialog that appears, you simply need to define the resource qualifiers for the directory name.
 You can type it in Directory name or select from the Available qualifiers list, one at a time, and click Add .